chippendemi/lamrop/function-list.md

 ### Welcome to lamrop!
 ### this is a programming language with some simple functions:

-### [there is an array, an integer for the array's pointer, an output string, and a storing variable (preset to 1) the moment you start.]
+### [there is an array, an integer for the array's pointer, an output string, and a storing variable (name is s, preset to 1) the moment you start.]

 ## Functions: